Credit to the Nation: "RTA"

 "RTA" was the first single from Credit to the Nation's next proposed album.
 It was released on 1 November 2010 by Digital download.
 It was remixed to feature American rapper, Chuck D, made available as a b-side remix on the single.
 On 12 August 2010, they performed the song at Endorse It At Dorset.
 The song received strong radio support from BBC 6 Music, with playlisting from BBC 6 Music presenters Chris Hawkins, Gideon Coe, Nemone, Don Letts, Lauren Laverne and Steve Lamacq.
 The song was featured on Steve Lamacq's Roundtable, on 7 October 2010, where it received positive reviews.

 Eddy Temple Morris of XFM London, gave the song a positive review on 29 October 2010, stating "I really like that".
 A review from music news journal Up To Date Music, quoted "A much needed lift for UK hip hop in terms of content, and subject matter."

+"Mad Dogs and Englishmen"

+In March of 2023, Credit to the Nation released their first album since their reformation, entitled "Mad Dogs and Englishmen."